akka/akka/akka-docs/rst/scala/fsm.rst

 and specifying the possible states and data values as type parameters.
 Within the body of the actor a DSL is used for declaring the state machine:

- * :meth:`startsWith` defines the initial state and initial data
+ * :meth:`startWith` defines the initial state and initial data
  * then there is one :meth:`when(<state>) { ... }` declaration per state to be
    handled (could potentially be multiple ones, the passed :class:`PartialFunction` will be concatenated using :meth:`orElse`)